6 Tips to Avoid Altitude Sickness in Cusco

 1. Take it Easy

-When you get to Cusco city, first try to rest and relax.
+Firstly, When you get to Cusco city, try to rest and relax.
 You can do some sightseeing around the city of Cusco; there are several great spots that you can visit, such as museums, markets, or some churches, which will help you acclimate.
 Try to avoid going on a long day tour, as more of these are even higher than Cusco city.

 2. Avoid drinking alcohol or smoking